 Now that you know how to track down the automated valuation, let’s move on to creating your Comp Analysis.

-RPR’s Comp Analysis is used to determine a price or price range for a property that is both quantitative—based on comps and market information, as well as qualitative—reflecting your knowledge of the property, neighborhood and market.
+RPR’s CMA is used to determine a price or price range for a property that is both quantitative—based on comps and market information, as well as qualitative—reflecting your knowledge of the property, neighborhood and market.

 RPR’s wizard walks you through five simple steps to generate a comparative analysis.
 You’ll confirm the home’s facts, search for and adjust comps, and land on your own list price by reviewing the analysis.

 If your seller has home upgrades, consider RPR’s Refine Value tool to determine the value of a home based on property characteristics, improvements made and market conditions.
 For example, show clients what a $40,000 remodeled kitchen from 2015 is worth today.
 You can also show them what spending $7,500 on a bathroom remodel will return in list price.
 Perhaps they have the largest lot on the block, more privacy, no neighbors to one side, or other favorable property details.

 Use the simple sliding scales to refine the home’s value based on your assessment of local market conditions, the interior and exterior of the home’s condition, lot size, view and privacy.